faithy09/ECOM-Express/README.md

 4.Refine marketing strategies to maximize ROI 5.Improve customer loyalty through better understanding of preferences

+# Project Rationale-
+This project aims to help E-Com Express identify promotional strategies that can improve its baseline conversion rate of 2.5% in a highly competitive e-commerce market.
+By testing different offers, the company can determine which approach best drives sales while maintaining profitability.
+The insights gained will guide future marketing decisions to enhance customer acquisition, retention, and overall revenue growth.

 # Data Analysis
 During the promotional period, the 25% discount offer attracted a total of 16,493 views, slightly higher than the 16,119 views recorded for the free shipping offer.
 However, the free shipping campaign achieved a higher conversion rate of 9.86%, outperforming the 25% discount offer.
 In terms of average order value (AOV), customers who engaged with the 25% discount spent slightly more at $402.23, compared to $400.25 for those who responded to the free shipping offer.
 While the 25% discount drew more attention, the free shipping promotion proved more effective in converting views into sales, suggesting a better performance in terms of customer conversion efficiency."<img width="15528"